Venustiano Carranza: Early life and education, 1859–1887

-Carranza was born in the town of Cuatro Ciénegas, in the state of Coahuila, in 1859, to a prosperous cattle-ranching family.
 His father, Jesús Carranza Neira, had been a rancher and mule driver until the time of the Reform War (1857–1861), in which he fought against the Indians and on the Liberal side.
 During the French intervention in Mexico (1861–1867) that made Mexico into a monarchy, Jesús Carranza continued to support President Benito Juárez and joined Mexican defenders against the French, becoming a colonel.
 He was Benito Juárez's main contact in Coahuila.
 A strong personal connection existed between the two, with Carranza lending Juárez money while Juárez's republican government was in exile.
 Following the ouster of the French, Juárez rewarded Carranza with land, which became the basis of his fortune in Coahuila.

 Because of his family's wealth, Venustiano, the 11th of 15 children, was able to attend excellent schools in Saltillo and Mexico City.
 Venustiano studied at the Ateneo Fuente, a famous Liberal school in Saltillo.
 In 1874, he went to the Escuela Nacional Preparatoria (National Preparatory School) in Mexico City, where he had aspirations to be a doctor.
 Carranza was still there in 1876 when Porfirio Díaz issued the Plan of Tuxtepec, which marked the beginning of Díaz's rebellion against President Sebastián Lerdo de Tejada.
 Díaz's slogan was "No Re-election."
 Lerdo had already served one term as president and Juárez before him was also re-elected president.
 Díaz's troops defeated Lerdo's, and Díaz and his armies marched into Mexico City in triumph.
 Díaz created a system of machine politics and pacified the country, remaining in power continuously until 1911.
 Carranza entered local politics in Coahuila during the Díaz era, after completing his schooling.

-He married Virginia Salinas in 1882, and the couple had two daughters.
+He married Virginia Salinas on May 12, 1882, the daughter of another wealthy landowner, and the couple had two daughters.